Helmets of Discontinued American College Teams

 Hofstra announced the discontinuation of its intercollegiate football team on December 3, 2009, citing a lack of interest in the team on behalf of the school's students and alumni, and a desire to re-allocate funding towards other pursuits.
 Hofstra's football team first played in 1937, and had moved from NCAA Division III to Division I-AA in 1991.
 The 2009 team finished with a 5-6 record.

-I have partial information for some of Hofstra's other earlier helmet designs, and I could add some of these to the site if I could get some color photographs to clarify some of the following uncertainties about the colors:
+I have partial information for some of Hofstra's other earlier helmet designs, and I could add some of these to the site if I could obtain color photographs to clarify some of the following uncertainties about the colors:

-During the very early 1960s, the team was using dark-colored helmet shells (probably blue) with light-colored players' uniform numerals on the sides.
+During the very early 1960s, the team used dark-colored helmet shells (supposedly navy blue) with light-colored players' uniform numerals on the sides.
 By 1963, the numerals were reduced in size and moved to the front of the helmets; an "H" replaced the numerals on the sides of the helmets.
-I would appreciate some color photographs from these years.
+I would appreciate any color photographs from these years.

 By at least some time in 1964, the "H" was replaced with a logo that I cannot identify from the few photographs that I have seen showing it.
 A single light-colored stripe was also added to the helmet design in 1964.

 Photographs from 1965 show Hofstra still using dark-colored helmets shells, but with another new logo - a light-colored "H" inside a dark-colored oval shape, which is in turn surrounded by a light-colored outline.
 The 1966 design was similar, but the colors within the logo were apparently reversed (the "H" was dark, and the oval shape apparently white).

 In 1967 and 1968, Hofstra once again used light-colored players' uniform numerals on the sides of the helmet shells, which were still some dark color.
 There were several stripes of unknown colors on the helmets during these years.